bclins/bclins.github.io/spring26/math222/notes.md

 2. 5% of men are color blind, but only 0.25% of women are.
 Find $P( \text{male} \, | \, \text{color-blind})$.

-3. Base on a study of women in the United States and Germany, there is an 0.8% chance that a woman in her forties has breast cancer.
+3. Based on a study of women in the United States and Germany, there is an 0.8% chance that a woman in her forties has breast cancer.
 Mammograms are 90% accurate at detecting breast cancer if someone has it.
 They are also 93% accurate at not detecting cancer in people who don't have it.
 If a woman in her forties tests positive for cancer on a mammogram screening, what is the probability that she actually has breast cancer?

 - - -